TomaszMosak/OrderBook/README.md

 ```
 Change `root` and `password` right of the equals signs to the username and password of a MySQL admin.
 This usually means the root user.
 Save the document and close it.

 N.B.
 If you know your MySQL is not running on port 3306, you may need to change `3306` in `jdbc:mysql://localhost:3306/OrderBook?serverTimezone=BST` to match this port.
+Similarly, if your database is not running on `localhost`, change `localhost` to the URL of your database.

 4. Open a terminal in `bin`.
 Run
 ```